liangchen1ce/liangchen1ce.github.io/cv-english.markdown

 * Intern as test engineer and drafter

-Drafting the user specifications for Pre-Departure Clearance Link System-AVIDEP(DCL-AVIDEP) which is now used in 11 civil aviation air traffic control station.
+Drafted the user specifications for Pre-Departure Clearance Link System-AVIDEP(DCL-AVIDEP) which is now used in 11 civil aviation air traffic control station.
 My work has been presented in the firm's official website.

 ## Honors and Awards